What parents need to know

 Is it any good?

-Like most picture book adaptations, Stellaluna is padded with songs and extra characters to fill out the simple plot.
+Like most picture book adaptations, the charming Stellaluna is padded with songs and extra characters to fill out the simple plot.
 Those expecting a page-for-page filmed version of the book might be surprised at some of the characters' personality differences, but the fundamental story is the same: Stellaluna is "upside down" living with her new bird family, and she doesn't know why she's compelled to do things that are so un-bird like.

 The animation isn't of the dazzling Pixar variety, but the songs are surprisingly catchy, and Stellaluna is an irresistibly sweet protagonist.
 This is one of the rare children's films that seamlessly blends in educational tidbits (in this case, about bird and bat habitats -- and habits), so kids will likely want to learn even more about bats, particularly Flying Foxes like Stellaluna.

 Families can talk about Stellaluna's message of family and belonging.
 What other stories and movies deal with children separated from their families?

 How are the baby birds like little bullies at first?
 What makes them change their mind?
 Kids:

 Why isn't it OK to treat people poorly because they're different?
 Parents: Read about how to handle bullying.